What Is Heatmap Visualization? When And How To Use?

 Now, you may wonder why such a color-coded visualization of data is important to you.

 Website heatmaps help you uncover hidden behavioral insights through many visualization options discussed in the above sections.
-Such insights can then enable you to:
+Here are some scenarios where you can leverage them:

 These observations then help you re-ideate, recreate and modify website elements, optimize the experience across all digital properties, and ultimately increase conversions.